 Starting a business involves many important decisions, but one of the first is determining the right business structure.
-There are four main options: sole proprietorship, general partnership, corporation, and Limited Liability Company (LLC).
+Four main options exist: sole proprietorship, general partnership, corporation, and Limited Liability Company (LLC).
 Choosing the proper structure is a key first step when establishing your company in Minnesota.

-In this guide, you’ll learn specifically about sole proprietorships – what they are, the pros and cons, and step-by-step instructions on registering a sole proprietorship in Minnesota.
+This guide focuses on sole proprietorships – their definitions, pros and cons, and step-by-step instructions for registering one in Minnesota.

 What is a Sole Proprietorship?

 A sole proprietorship is one of the simplest business structures.
 It’s a business structure controlled by one person, who is also the owner.
-In this structure, there is no legal distinction between the business and the owner.
+This structure has no legal distinction between the business and the owner.
 This means you have full control of your business but also bear all the risks.

 For instance, profits go directly to the owner, but all business debts and responsibilities also fall completely on the owner’s shoulders.
 This is a popular structure for small-scale and minimal-risk businesses because a sole proprietorship can be established without going through a complicated registration process.